launchdarkly/LaunchDarkly-Docs/src/content/topics/sdk/server-side/ruby-sdk.md

 ## All flags

 <Callout intent="alert">
-  <Callout.Title>Creating users</Callout.Title>
+  <CalloutTitle>Creating users</CalloutTitle>
-  <Callout.Description>Note that unlike variation and identify calls, all_flags_state does not send events to LaunchDarkly.
-Thus, users are not created or updated in the LaunchDarkly dashboard.</Callout.Description>
+  <CalloutDescription>Note that unlike variation and identify calls, all_flags_state does not send events to LaunchDarkly.
+Thus, users are not created or updated in the LaunchDarkly dashboard.</CalloutDescription>
 </Callout>

 The `all_flags_state` method captures the state of all feature flag keys with regard to a specific user.
 This includes their values, as well as other metadata.